ztqsteve/Housing-Price-Prediction/README.md

-# Housing-Price-Prediction
+# Kaggle-Housing-Prices
-Kaggle project using regression models to predict housing price.
+Kaggle project using regression models to predict housing prices.